 There are ways to turn residents’ bad behavior into revenue – just a little bit.

-So whose turn is it to take out the trash?’
+So who's turn is it to take out the trash?

 The manual vs. auto-push button debate is a pressing one.

 Consumers’ lack of recycling knowledge and protocol could bring a tear to your eye.